Download eBooks & Wiring Diagrams (FREE)

 Cons:

-• No optional side hikes to Fuego Volcano or Acatenango summit for sunset.
+• No optional side hikes to Fuego Volcano or Acatenango Summit for sunset.

 • Sleeping in tents instead of sturdier shelters.